biocore/scikit-bio-rfcs/active/003-seq-feature.md

 # Detailed design

-We propose to use the `IntervalTree` object in `bx-python.`  Some benchmarks have been made for various IntervalTree data structures - in this [benchmark](https://gist.github.com/shoyer/c939325f509d7c027949), bx-python was determined to have one of the fastest query times.
+We propose to store `interval_metadata` as `IntervalMetadata` object and associate it to `Sequence` (and its child classes) .

 ## `IntervalMetadata` object structure

+This object will have 2 attributes:

+1. `features`
-features : dictionary.  keys are `skbio.Feature` objects.  values are a list of tuples, where each tuple corresponds to an interval. intervals : bx-python `IntervalTree` object.
+   dict-like.  keys are `skbio.Feature` objects.  values are a list of tuples, where each tuple corresponds to an interval.

+2. `intervals`
+   bx-python `IntervalTree` object.
 The keys correspond to intervals and the values correspond to a single `skbio.Feature` object.

+   `IntervalTree` object in `bx-python.`  Some benchmarks have been made for various IntervalTree data structures - in this [benchmark](https://gist.github.com/shoyer/c939325f509d7c027949), bx-python was determined to have one of the fastest query times.

 These objects are arranged such that features can be queried by both feature attributes and intervals.

-## `Feature` object structure
+## `skbio.Feature` object structure
 The feature object is more a less a immutable, hashable dictionary that inherits from `collections.Mapping`.
-This store arbiturary information about features.
-For instance, strand information, CDS, ...
+This store arbitrary information about features.
+For instance, strand information, gene name, ...
-Since there is no standard in genbank and related formats for keywords, arbituary keywords can be encoded
+Since there is no standard in genbank and related formats for keywords, arbitrary keywords can be encoded
 ```python
 gene = Feature(name='sagA', type='CDS', strand='+', function='toxin')
 ```